magentabusiness/magentabusiness.github.io/docs/iot-gateway/getting-started.md

 * TOC
 {:toc}

-The ThingsBoard IoT Gateway is an open-source solution, designed to serve as a bridge between IoT devices connected to legacy and third-party systems with ThingsBoard.
+The IoT Hub IoT Gateway is an open-source solution, designed to serve as a bridge between IoT devices connected to legacy and third-party systems with ThingsBoard.

 This guide covers initial IoT Gateway installation and configuration, we will do the following things: